Moonlit Floor (Kiss Me): Performance video

 An official performance video directed by Raja Virdi was released on October 9 on Lloud's official YouTube channel.
 In it, Lisa performs the song with a live band in an empty venue.
 She wears two outfits during the course of the video: a white lace bodysuit with cow-print boots and a pale pink crop top and skirt featuring lace trim.

 Live performances

-Lisa performed "Moonlit Floor (Kiss Me)" for the first time before the song's release on September 28 at the Global Citizen Festival in Central Park, Manhattan, New York City.
-She later performed it on the runway of the Victoria's Secret Fashion Show 2024 on October 15 at the Duggal Greenhouse of Brooklyn Navy Yard in Brooklyn, New York City.
-On New Year's Eve 2024, Lisa performed the "Santa Baby" remix of "Moonlit Floor (Kiss Me)" for the first time as a headliner for the Amazing Thailand Countdown 2025 event at Iconsiam in Bangkok.
+Lisa performed "Moonlit Floor (Kiss Me)" for the first time before the song's release on September 28 at the Global Citizen Festival.
+She later performed it on the runway of the Victoria's Secret Fashion Show 2024 on October 15.
+On New Year's Eve 2024, Lisa performed the "Santa Baby" remix of "Moonlit Floor (Kiss Me)" for the first time as a headliner for the Amazing Thailand Countdown 2025 event.
 She also performed the song at the Coachella Valley Music and Arts Festival on April 11 and 18, 2025.